codelittinc/node-base-project/README.md

 ## Migrations

+A `Migration` is a managed incremental, that can be reversed and that we will track as a change request over the project under the version control.
+Each migration will get a name to describe what has been changed and a date of the modification.
+Migrations will patch the database and are available to reverse (down) the changes done.

+### Schema Migrations

+A schema migration is performed on a database whenever it is necessary to update or revert that database's schema to some newer or older version.

-Migrations are configured as SQL files stored under the `db/migrations` folder.
+Migrations are configured as SQL files stored under the `db/migrations` folder, that describe the **Schema** modification (Tables, SP, Views, etc) basically db structure.
 This files are required to be stored as `DATE.NAME.up.sql`.
 Where `DATE` is the current `yyyymmdd` date, and `NAME` is a meaningfull name for the migration we are creating.

 To speed things up you can create a new migration doing: